 Our group tutors and heads of year ensure pupil wellbeing is at the centre of their regular meetings so that the circumstances of each child are known and acted on if necessary.
 In addition to this, the Deputy Head (Pastoral), Director of Boarding and Headmistress are also fully involved with all aspects of the children's daily lives.
 Our boarding pupils enjoy extremely high standards of pastoral care with all boarding staff working together to ensure that children's individual needs are met.

 There are four main areas of pastoral care that are provided to every pupil:

 Emotional wellbeing is crucial for our children to feel settled and happy.
 Group tutors and heads of year are the first point of contact at all times, though our school counsellor is available for children and parents at times of particular need.
-Our Surgery can also be a safe haven if time out is required.
-Reverend Allen plays a pivotal role in our pastoral team.
-He sits on the Pastoral Committee each week so has an excellent knowledge of the children and any adversity or difficulties which they may be going through.
-As a regular visitor to the boarding houses he has a good relationship with boarders of all faiths and is always ready to listen, support and advise.
-PSHE (Personal, Social and Health Education) classes complement our philosophy of teaching the whole child.
+Our Medical Centre can also be a safe haven if time out is required.
+The Chaplain plays a pivotal role in our pastoral team.
+She sits on the pastoral committee each week so has an excellent knowledge of the children and any adversity or difficulties which they may be going through.
+As a regular visitor to the boarding houses she has a good relationship with boarders of all faiths and is always ready to listen, support and advise.
+PSHEE (Personal, Social, Health & Economic Education) classes complement our philosophy of teaching the whole child.

 The academic welfare and rigour of the children is of paramount importance to our school.
 We try to stretch and motivate the children in all areas by a broad whole school approach; such as hosting extension and enrichment evenings which are open to all pupils.
 The care of the boarding community is vital for sustaining academic standards and motivation away from home.
 Group tutors are the first point of contact for academic support and they help set up timetables, additional activities, monitor prep, track grades and achievements and are parents first line of contact for queries or problems in regards to their child’s progress.